 In a small number of cases colonoscopy side effects are not normal but fall under the category of complications.
 These are side effects which could put you at risk and may need treatment.

 Normal colonoscopy side effects are more common if you already have a sensitive bowel.
-For example if you suffer with irritable bowel syndrome, inflammatory bowel disease or diverticulitis.
+For example if you suffer with irritable bowel syndrome, inflammatory bowel disease or diverticular disease.

 Serious complications are more common in certain groups:

-Another study found that people undergoing routine colonoscopy for screening purposes and who did not have any previous symptoms had a very low level of complications (out of 21,375 patients; gastrointestinal bleeding occurred in 34 patients, perforations occurred in 4 patients, diverticulitis in 5 patients and post-polypectomy syndrome in 2 patients).
+Another study found that people undergoing routine colonoscopy for screening purposes and who did not have any previous symptoms had a very low level of complications.

-It was found in Canada that 85% of serious complications occurred in people after removal of polyps.
+It was found in Canada that 85% of serious complications occurred after removal of polyps.